Adaptive estimation of irregular mean and covariance functions: Local regularity estimator

 \subsection{From the regularity of the process to the regularity of the trajectories}

 Let us now connect the probabilistic concept of local regularity with the regularity of the sample paths considered as functions.
-Let $\Ostar$ be some open subinterval of $\mathcal T$.
-We say that a function is $\beta$ times differentiable on $\Ostar$ if the function has an up to $\lfloor \beta \rfloor-$order derivative and the $\lfloor \beta \rfloor-$th derivative is Hölder continuous with exponent $\beta- \lfloor \beta \rfloor$.
-(For a real number $a$, let $\lfloor a \rfloor$ denotes the largest integer not exceeding $a$.)
-Let us call a Hölder space of local regularity $\beta$, the set of functions which are $\beta$ times differentiable on $\Ostar$.
+When $H$ is constant in a neighborhood of $t$, by Assumptions~\ref{H:moments}, \ref{H:equivalent}, using the version of Kolmogorov's criterion stated in \citet[Th.~2.1]{MR1725357}, it can be proven that almost all sample paths of $X$ belong to any Hölder space of functions defined over the neighborhood of $t$, with the Hölder exponent less than $H$.
+As an example, the Brownian motion has a constant local regularity equal to 1/2.
+Moreover, almost surely, the sample paths of the Brownian motion belong to any Hölder space of local regularity less than $1/2$, but cannot be Hölder continuous with exponent greater than or equal to $1/2$.
+The general form of the Hölder regularity of the MfBm sample paths, which depends on $H_t$, can be found for example in \cite{balanca2015}.

-By Assumption~\assrefH{H:derivatives}, for almost all realizations of the process $X$, the derivatives of the sample path exist up to order $\delta$.
-Under a suitable moment condition on the increments the derivative process $\nabla^\delta X$, and using the refined version of Kolmogorov's criterion stated in~\citet{MR1725357}, it can be proven that, for any $\delta<\beta<\delta+H_\delta=\alpha$, the sample path of the process $X$ restricted to $\Ostar$ belong to the Hölder space of exponent $ \beta$ over $\Ostar$.
-Technical details are provided in the Supplementary Material.
-As an example, the Brownian motion has a local regularity equal to 1/2 on any open interval.
-Almost surely, the sample paths of the Brownian motion belong to any Hölder space of local regularity $\beta<1/2$, but cannot have a Hölder continuity of order $\alpha$, $\alpha\geq 1/2$.
 Hence, the probability theory indicates that imposing assumptions on the regularity of the sample paths could be a delicate issue.
 Indeed, even for some widely used examples, this regularity is not well defined in the sense required by the nonparametric statistics theory.
-Since the sample paths have a regularity which can be arbitrarily close to the (local) regularity of the process $X$ as defined above, the probabilistic concept of local regularity seems more appropriate for establishing the rates of convergence for the mean and covariance estimators.
+Since the sample paths have a regularity which can be arbitrarily close to the local regularity of the process $X$ as defined above, the probabilistic concept of local regularity seems more appropriate for establishing the rates of convergence for the mean and covariance estimators.